BioVisualizer/rectifex-screener/README.md

 ## Important Note: Limits of this Analysis

-Aethelon **does not calculate a "fair value"** for a stock.
+Rectifex **does not calculate a "fair value"** for a stock.
 The scores are based exclusively on historical, quantitative data.

 For example, a high `Value_Score` only means that a stock is *quantitatively* cheap compared to others.
 It **does not account for qualitative, forward-looking risks**.